marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 - Here the `all` rule uses the output of `merge_basic_stats` and `group_jsd_stats` (as also shown in the above code block) for its inputs
   - As these are the two "terminal" computations in our workflow, they are the minimum inputs needed to trigger Snakemake to run the complete analysis pipeline
   - If we were to add any subsequent calculations or new branches to the pipeline, we would have to update the inputs accordingly, however
-- With this final rule, the workflow is complete, so try running it and compare the results with the Nextflow ones
+- With this final rule, the workflow is complete, so try running it and compare the results with the Nextflow ones!
-  - They should be the same!

 ## Discussion
 ### Are the genres really any different?